Ninety days Parayan (prayer) of

 Lord Srinivasa would not be cowed down by the threat and minced no words to quickly reply back ‘Girl, I could not resist my temptation from commenting on you as I have unknowingly fallen in love with you.
 Though a poor hunter, God willing, if you could agree to marry me I would ensure all protection to you and satisfy you in all aspects of simple and serene life’.

 His reply further infuriated Padmavati who accused him in choicest words of anger and called Palace guards to drive him out from there.
 Even before the servants reached him, shivering Lord Srinivasa (in human form) pleaded with her ‘Girl, please listen to my request…do not discard me for being hunter alone….I truly love you from the bottom of my heart…please agree to marry me’.
-Angered by his repeated plea, her abigail threw stone on him to drive him away.
-Wounded by stones thrown, not only his white horse fell dead, Lord Srinivasa got injured and too began to bleed before getting roughed by further by the security guards.
+Angered over his continuing plea, her abigail threw stone on him to drive him away.
+Wounded by stones thrown, not only his white horse fell dead, Lord Srinivasa got injured and began to bleed before getting roughed by further by the security guards.
 He walked towards home wreathed in pain.

 On seeing the injured Lord Srinivasa walking back to home, immediately Vagula Devi rushed to him and understood the reasons for his injuries when he narrated the entire episode to her.